lefamoffat/agentic-trading/docs/technical-overview.md

 -   **Structured Logging**: We use `loguru` for structured and configurable logging.
 -   **Log Separation**: The system generates separate logs for different processes like training, backtesting, and live trading, which are stored in the `logs/` directory.
--   **TensorBoard**: During training, detailed logs are written to `logs/tensorboard`, which can be visualized to monitor the agent's learning progress (e.g., loss, reward).

 ### Experiment Tracking with MLflow